 Causes & Risk Factors

-A torn rotator cuff can either be the result of a traumatic injury to the shoulder or can be caused by the progressive degeneration, (wear and tear) of the tendons.
+A torn rotator cuff can either be the result of a traumatic injury to the shoulder or can be caused by the progressive degeneration, (wear and tear) of the muscles.
 Common causes of a torn rotator cuff include:

 - Repetitive overhead activity